Our Pipeline

 BFB-201: Dopamine Replacement as a Therapeutic Strategy

-• A depletion in dopamine has been shown to be a cause of many serious neurological diseases including Parkinson’s disease, restless leg syndrome, ADHD and depression.
+A depletion in dopamine has been shown to be a cause of many serious neurological diseases including Parkinson’s disease, restless leg syndrome, ADHD and depression, with a number of treatments available for several of these diseases.

-• Following a detailed investigation, the company has identified the following ultra rare neurological diseases caused by dopamine deficiency for which no treatment exists: sepiapterin reductase deficiency (SRD), 6-pyruvoyl tetrahydropterine synthase deficiency (PTPSD), dihydropterine reductase (DHPR) and tyrosine hydroxylase (TH).
+However, following a detailed investigation, the company has identified the following rare neurological diseases caused by dopamine deficiency for which no treatment exists: sepiapterin reductase deficiency (SRD), 6-pyruvoyl tetrahydropterine synthase deficiency (PTPSD), dihydropterine reductase (DHPR) and tyrosine hydroxylase (TH).
+The company intends to focus initially on these four diseases with its novel gene therapy program BFB-201.

-• BFB-201 is an adeno-associate virus (AAV) based gene therapy in development to treat these rare diseases in a one-time treatment administered to the brain.
+BFB-201 is an adeno-associated virus (AAV) based gene therapy in preclinical development to treat these rare diseases in a one-time treatment administered to the brain.
 As these rare diseases are clinically similar, they could likely be treated as a single disorder group during clinical development.

-• BFB-201 is designed to uniquely deliver AADC, TH and CH1 genes in a single gene fusion cassette –– all of which are required for optimal dopamine synthesis.
-Administering these three genes together in an AAV would represent a scientific and clinical breakthrough, offering improved outcomes for patients and addressing the limitations of other dopamine replacement strategies e.g. lack of efficacy and off-target effects of L-Dopa treatment.
+BFB-201 is designed to uniquely deliver a single gene fusion cassette required for optimal dopamine synthesis.
+Administering these specific genes together in an adeno-associate virus would represent a scientific and clinical breakthrough, offering improved outcomes for patients and addressing the limitations of other dopamine replacement strategies e.g. lack of efficacy and off-target effects of L-Dopa treatment.

-• Clinical validation already exists as others have previously shown in clinical studies that delivering these three genes together is safe and efficacious in 21 patients for over 10 years.
+Clinical validation already exists as others have previously shown in clinical studies in other dopamine deficiency settings delivering these genes together is safe and efficacious in 21 patients for over 10 years.